brylie/chainlit-chatgpt-4o/README.md

-# Chainlit George Fox
+# Chainlit ChatGPT 4o

-Using Chainlit to build a retrieval augmented generator chat based on the writings of George Fox.
+Using Chainlit to interact with ChatGPT-4o

 ## Setup Instructions